Denomica/Denomica.Sitemap/Denomica.Sitemap/readme.md

 ### v1.0.0-beta.2

+- Changed the user agent string that the crawler uses.

+### v1.0.0-beta.2

 - Added support for crawling sitemaps that use an XML namespace other than the default `http://www.sitemaps.org/schemas/sitemap/0.9`.
 Many sites seem to incorrectly use a namespace with `https` prefix.

 ### v1.0.0-beta.1